fei-hao/socket-chat/README.md

-> create two win32 console application in your visual studio then just copy and pasted in, don't forget hit the run button🙄
+> create two win32 console applications in your visual studio then just copy and pasted in, don't forget hit the run button🙄

 ![socket-chat](http://blog.feihao.me/images/socket-chat.png)